Posts Tagged ‘change management’

 Read MoreLeadership: Don’t leave it to Amateurs

 We enter the business world with the expectation that we are starting up a trajectory that will always climb to the next promotion, a continual progression of responsibility and authority.
-This is a myth.
-Rarely is a career path a continual climb up the ladder.
-A career path is a “hero’s journey”, one beset with…
+This belief is a myth.
+Rarely is a career path a constant climb up the ladder?
+A career path is a “hero’s journey,” one beset…

 Read More